auraphp/auraphp.github.io/_posts/2012-07-13-contributing-to-aura-project.markdown

     cd Aura.Web

 All `Aura.Package` has `master` and `develop` branch.
 The `master` points to the current or latest release.
 All the development activities goes in develop branch.
 There will be different tags for each release.
-So if you want to give a PR for a bug then you create a branch from master.
+So if you want to give a PR for a bug/feature then you create a branch from develop.

 Lets see in which branch you are in ( $ represents the terminal )